project-ida/notes/Deep strong coupling.md

 # Rabi model

-A canonical quantum example is a single two level system (TLS) interacting with a quantised field often called the Rabi model.
-The Hamiltonian can be written as:
+A canonical quantum example is a single two level system (TLS) interacting with a a single mode (i.e. single frequency/wavelength) of a quantised field.
+This is often called the Rabi model and its Hamiltonian can be written as:
 $$
 H_{\rm Rabi} = \frac{\Delta E}{2} \sigma_z + \hbar\omega\left(a^{\dagger}a +\frac{1}{2}\right) + U\left( a^{\dagger} + a \right)(\sigma_+ + \sigma_-)
 \label{eq:rabiH}